alexbrazier/react-native-network-logger/README.md

 You should then be able to open the expo server at http://localhost:3000/ and launch the app on iOS or Android.

 For more setup and development details, see [Contributing](#Contributing).

+## Why

+Network requests can be debugged using tools such as React Native Debugger, however this requires both a debug build of the app and the debugger to be enabled.
+This library can be built with you app and usable by anyone using your app to see network issues and report them back to developers.

+As the library is very small you can safely bundle it with the production version of your app and put it behind a flag, or have a separate testing build of the app which has the network logger enabled.

 ## Contributing